pji/charex/README.rst

 What Version of Unicode Does This Support?
 ==========================================
-Parts of :mod:`charex` rely on :mod:`unicodedata` in the Python Standard Library.
+Parts of `charex` rely on `unicodedata` in the Python Standard Library.
 This limits :mod:`charex` to supporting the version supported by the version of Python you are running.
-There may be a bit of a lag as new Python versions are released, but as of this release of :mod:`charex` it supports:
+There may be a bit of a lag as new Python versions are released, but as of this release of `charex` it supports:

 *   Python 3.11: Unicode 14.0